 10 Arlington was shown as vacant in the 1935-1947 City Directories.
 By 1949, it was the location of the French Library and the offices of various charitable organizations and businesses.

-The French Library remained at 10 Arlington until the late 1950s when it moved to 53 Marlborough.
+The French Library remained at 10 Arlington until 1961 when it moved to 53 Marlborough.

 11 Arlington was built in 1861 as the home of Dr. John Homans, a physician, and his wife, Caroline (Walker) Homans.
 They previously had lived at 129 Tremont.
 Their unmarried sons, George H. Homans, a real estate dealer, and John Homans, Jr., a physician, lived with them.